Random-reshuffled SARAH does not need a full gradient computations: Numerical Experiments

 Next, we consider the logistic regression problem with $\ell_2$-regularization for binary classification with

 where $X_b \in\R^{b\times d}$ is a matrix of objects, $y_1,\ldots,y_b\in\{-1,1\}$ are labels for these objects, $b$ is the size of the local datasets and $w \in\R^d$ is a vector of weights.
-We optimize this problem for \texttt{mushrooms}, \texttt{a9a}, \texttt{w8a} datasets from LIBSVM library\cite{chang2011libsvm}.
-More details on the dataset parameters can be found in Table \ref{tab1}.
-We compare the following method settings: 1) SARAH with theoretical parameters $n = 4.5 \kappa$, $\eta = 1/(2L)$ (see \cite{nguyen2017sarah}), 2) SARAH with optimal parameters (is selected by brute force - see Table \ref{tab2}), 3) RR-SARAH with optimal step-size, 4) \texttt{Shuffled-SARAH} (Random Reshuffling) with optimal step-size, 5) \texttt{Shuffled-SARAH} (Shuffle Once) with optimal step-size.
+We optimize this problem for \texttt{mushrooms}, \texttt{a9a}, \texttt{w8a} datasets from LIBSVM library\citep{chang2011libsvm}. \ab{Since we only have the estimate on $b$ for our method (see the end of Section \ref{theory}), it is not completely fair to use it for all methods, therefore we take as $b$ the nearest power of two to $N/100$, where $N$ is the full size of the data.} More details on the dataset parameters can be found in Table \ref{tab1}.
+For each dataset we take the regularization parameter $\lambda = 0.001 \cdot L$. \ab{One can note that the strong convexity constant of the problem $\mu = \lambda$.} We compare the following method settings: 1) SARAH with theoretical parameters $m = 4.5 \cdot (L/\mu)$, $\eta = 1/(2L)$ (\ab{$m$ is the number of iterations of the inner loop -- see \citep{nguyen2017sarah}}), 2) SARAH with optimal parameters (is selected by brute force -- see Table \ref{tab2}), 3) \texttt{RR-SARAH} with optimal tuned step-size, 4) \texttt{Shuffled-SARAH} (Random Reshuffling) with optimal tuned step-size, 5) \texttt{Shuffled-SARAH} (Shuffle Once) with optimal tuned step-size.
 All methods are run 20 times, and the convergence results are averaged.
-We are interested in how these methods converge in terms of the epochs number (1 epoch is a call the full gradient $P$ or the number of gradients $f_i$ equivalent to the call $\nabla P$).
+We are interested in how these methods converge in terms of the epochs number (1 epoch is a call of the full gradient of $P$).
 For results see Figures \ref{fig:libsvm_conv_f}, \ref{fig:libsvm_conv_x}, \ref{fig:libsvm_conv_g}.
 One can note that in these cases our new methods are superior to the original SARAH.

-\paragraph{The $v_s$ is getting closer to $\nabla P(w_s)$} The goal of this experiment is to show that $v$ is good the approximation of $\nabla P$ and improves with each iteration.
+\paragraph{The $v_s$ is getting closer to $\nabla P(w_s)$.} The goal of this experiment is to show that $v$ is a good approximation of $\nabla P$ and improves with each iteration.
 To do this, we analyze the changes of $\|v_s - \nabla P(w_s)\|^2$ on the logistic regression problem (see the previous paragraph).
 See the results in Figure \ref{fig:libsvm_grad}.
 It can be seen that the difference is decreasing $\|v_s - \nabla P(w_s)\|^2$.